HAVE YOU TRIED Markers for fashion illustration?

 What do I need?

-1.CHUNKY, CHEMICAL, COLORFUL ART MARKERS:
+1.CHUNKY, CHEMICAL, COLORFUL ART/DESIGN MARKERS:

 Prismacolor Design Markers, Chartpak Art Markers.
-Copics, Winsor and Newtown,
+Copics, Winsor and Newtown, Some have CHISEL TIPS, some have BRUSH TIPS, some have fine tips.
+SOME HAVE BOTH.

 I recommend all sorts of skin colors, a range of greys plus black, and a basic rainbow of colors (or choose colors to match your fabric tastes)